 The first students to enroll at what was then known as The Behrend Center could complete only their freshman year at the center.
 When Penn State reorganized in 1959, the Commonwealth campus system was established and The Behrend Center became the Behrend campus of Penn State.
 Both the enrollments and the physical expanse of the campus grew throughout the 1960s and early 1970s and, by 1971, more than 1,200 students were enrolled.

 On January 20, 1973, the Penn State Board of Trustees granted four-year college and graduate status to Penn State Behrend, making it the first Penn State location outside of University Park to achieve such status.
 Today, the college is a dynamic and growing institution, and in recent years has added a number of impressive facilities, including a $10.2 million athletics and recreation center, chapel and carillon, observatory, three residence halls, Knowledge Park at Penn State Erie, and a baseball and softball complex.
 The new $30 million Research and Economic Development Center, which houses the Sam and Irene Black School of Business and the School of Engineering, opened in 2006.
-The college is now led by Dr. Donald Birx, chancellor, named to the position in 2010.
+The college is now led by Dr. Ralph Ford, interim chancellor, named to the position in 2015.

 For a detailed history, read the Historical Timeline.